I understand the basics and am ready to dive deeper. What do you recommend?

 - COZAD NEW VENTURE CHALLENGE – Technology Entrepreneur Center’s signature program, the Cozad New Venture Challenge, provides mentoring and workshops for teams on venture creation, idea validation, pitching skills, and customer development.
 Each year, more than $200,000 in cash and in-kind prizes are awarded each year.
 Teams that are just developing their startup ideas AND existing student startups are welcome to participate.

-- ENTREPRENEURSHIP ADVISING – The Technology Entrepreneur Center offers entrepreneurship advising.
-Just contact them to make an appointment!
+- ENTREPRENEURSHIP ADVISING - The Technology Entrepreneur Center offers Office Hours with Experts.
+Meet with an entrepreneurship expert and ask questions!

-- INTELLECTUAL PROPERTY CLINIC – The Intellectual Property Clinic is a joint effort between the Technology Entrepreneur Center and the College of Law allows selected participants from the Cozad New Venture Challenge, iVenture Accelerator, and the Illinois Innovation Prize to have a patent or trademark application drafted for them at no cost (a $10,000-12,000 value).
+- INTELLECTUAL PROPERTY CLINIC – The Intellectual Property Clinic is a joint effort between the Technology Entrepreneur Center and the College of Law allows selected participants from the Cozad New Venture Challenge, iVenture Accelerator, and the Illinois Innovation Award to have a patent or trademark application drafted for them at no cost.
+The value provided by this program to student startups is about $10,000-$12,000 per patent application for each student/team and $2,000-$2,500 per trademark application.

 - IVENTURE ACCELERATOR – Student startup teams may participate in the iVenture Accelerator program by spending the summer on campus with the time and support they need to find product-market fit, build prototypes, pilot programs, build key partnerships, and scale.
 Startups can include anything from technological innovations and social ventures to cultural campaigns.